andrewpickett/advent-of-code/2025/python/day1/README.md

 and run through the list of instructions.
 After every turn, just modulo 100 and then check if the pointer is sitting on `0`.
 Every time it is, increment a counter and return the final count at the end.

+UPDATE: I updated the code to be a bit cleaner by storing a dict of the current position and counter and just updating the values directly in there.
+This helped clean up the code by removing multi-return functions and just kept it so that both parts can just use the same function to run through the steps.

 ### Part 2
 > _Using password method 0x434C49434B, what is the password to open the door?_